yassi/envio/README.md

 ## Development

+You'll want to clone the package somewhere and have either pipenv or virtualenv available on your environment.

 A *Pipfile* is included in this project.
 It comes mostly with packages used to run *twine* - the utility used to submit packages to pypi.
 It can also be used to install this project's distributions locally.

 All commands assume the working directory is the repo root.

 ```bash
 # install a virtual env and the pipfile requirements.
 pipenv install